 2. The video greeting

-Showing rather than telling your new audience what you have to offer can help increase engagement with your welcome email content.
+Showing rather than telling your target audience what you have to offer can help increase engagement with your welcome email content.

 A short video presenting your business brings it to life in a way that’s not possible with text alone.
 This could be a message from your founder that puts a face to your brand and shares your story, or you could show clips of your product in action.

-The GIF works hand in hand with the playful email copy to show subscribers what their company’s about.
+The GIF works hand in hand with the playful email copy to show new email subscribers what their company’s about.

 3. The personalized welcome message